Towards Social Role-Based Interruptibility Management: Implications

-On the one hand, social role-based interruption management systems can mitigate adverse effects on wellbeing, and work-life balance originating from work-related interruptions in the after-hours.
-On the other hand, knowing that employees spend more time in their private roles while working may inflict severe consequences for employees and their work environment.
-There is an imminent risk that information on social roles is misused for workplace surveillance and productivity assessments.
-In the future, this risk manifolds as improvements in the social role classification might provide more insights on fine-granular roles such as \textit{parent, student, supervisor, or colleague}.
-With such a fine-granularity, detailed profiles on social identities, including how people structure and organize demands in their environment, become possible.
+There is an imminent risk of misuse and abuse of information on social roles for workplace surveillance and productivity assessments.
+These risks multiply as soon as detailed and fine-granular roles (e.g., \textit{parent, student, supervisor,} or \textit{colleague}) become available.
+With such a fine granularity, detailed profiles on social identities become practicable, including how people structure and organize demands in their environment.
 Consequently, the risk and chances of social role-based interruption management systems have to be weighted.